-This food-grade betaine anhydrous powder has a mildly tart taste but mixes and dissolves readily with hot water.
-Please note: there is a significant difference in taste between the mild betaine anhydrous and Betaine HCL, which is quite sour.
+This food-grade betaine anhydrous powder has a mildly tart and sweet umami flavor but mixes and dissolves readily with hot water.
+Please note that there is a significant difference in taste between the mild betaine anhydrous and Betaine HCL, which is quite sour.

 References & Further Research

 PureBulk's supplements are tested by accredited third party labs in the USA to ensure their identity, purity

 and potency.
 To receive a copy of these test results or any other PureBulk supplement please fill out the COA request form found here.